When you’re in Senegal, West Africa, for the first time, you’ll be charmed by its serene environment and lots more.

 Here are the common questions people ask about travel to Senegal beaches.

 Does Senegal have a beach?

 Senegal borders the Atlantic Ocean and has over 20 beaches.
-Most of Senegal’s beaches are located around Dakar, Cap Skirring, and Petite Côte.
+Most of Senegal’s beaches surround Dakar, Cap Skirring, and Petite Côte.

 What is the best time of year to visit Senegal beaches?

-Senegal is an excellent spot to visit during the wet season (Apr-Oct).
+Senegal is an excellent spot to visit during the wet season (April-Oct).
 Temperatures tend to be mild during this period but skyrocket when approaching drier months (Nov – Mar)

 What are the top beaches in Senegal?

 Plage des Mamelles